marcindorociak/hackathon-etna-reports/README.md

 ### Backend

 * On the backend side, we are generating a PDF report using typescript.
-* Code for generating PDF report is extracted from the beta version of ETNA look like typescript code.
+* Code for generating PDF report is extracted from the beta version of ETNA typescript code.
 At this point, I would like to thank Laky Bence for sending me this ETNA sample code.
-* To generate a PDF report, we are using a pdfkit library.
+* To generate a PDF report, we are using a `pdfkit` library.

 ## What is the aim of the hackathon?